ShaloNatalie/GROUP-ASSIGNMENT/README.md

 -The .prepend method that creates a new node and adds it at the begining, it updates the prev pointer of the old head -The Delete method finds the node with the given data the updates the next pointer of the previous node and updates the prev pointer of the next node
 -The search method looks for the node with the given key then returns true if found

+ # CircularLinkedList
+- Node class holds .data for values and .next for linking to the next node.
+- CircularLinkedList class starts with self.head = None to track the first node.
+- .append adds a new node at the end and links it back to the head to form a loop.
+- If the list is empty, .append sets the new node as head and points it to itself.
+- If not empty, .append finds the last node, links it to the new node, and loops back to head.
+- .display prints each node's data until it reaches the head again, showing it's circular.